kingsdigitallab/kdl/frontend/src/slides/2025-digital-accessibility.md

 ## Conclusion and Actions

-- Blogpost to publish
+- Blogpost to publish (ready to review)
-- KDL Team to feedback on process
+- KDL Team to feedback on process on [miro board](https://miro.com/app/board/uXjVI5fmopw=/)
-- DA team to review in 6 months?
+- DA team to review in 6 months based on feedback and adoption to adapt strategy and process
-- SLA process not yet looked at
+- Step 5: SLA process not yet looked at
-- Decision to carry on or change strategy

 <hr>

 ## ?
 Questions ?